brandonaaskov/sparsity-doc/getting-started/build-and-test-gameplay.md

     --action 0,1,1,1,1
 ```

-In the example above, we set the initial state to `total_step` to 10 and `current_position` to 1.
-The order correspond to how the `initialize_game` function is written.
+In the example above, we set the initial state of `total_step` to 10 and `current_position` to 1.
+The order corresponds to how the `initialize_game` function is written.

 ### Publish Gameplay Image